 (1) Identification of neurocognitive and neuroimaging biomarkers of affective disorders

-Emotional bias in monozygotic and dizygotic twins at heritable risk of depression (the UBFAL study)
+Emotional bias in monozygotic and dizygotic twins at heritable risk of depression (UBFAL)

 Negative cognitive bias and aberrant neural processing of emotional faces are trait-marks of depression.
 Yet it is unclear whether these changes constitute an endophenotype for depression and is also present in healthy individuals with hereditary risk for depression.
-In this study, we therefore investigated never-depressed monozygotic twins at heritable risk of depression (indexed by depression in their co-twins) and healthy twins at low risk (no personal or co-twin history of psychiatric disorder) with neurocognitive tests and fMRI.
-The study was part of an ongoing high-risk study elucidating risk factors for affective disorder in a large cohort of high- and low-risk twins.
+In the first study of monozygotic twins, we investigated never-depressed twins at high risk of depression (indexed by depression in their co-twins) and healthy twins at low risk of depression (no personal or co-twin history of psychiatric disorder) with neurocognitive tests and fMRI.
 The results revealed different neural response and functional connectivity within fronto-limbic and occipito-parietal regions during emotional face processing and enhanced fear vigilance in healthy high-risk twins.
 This adds to the growing evidence for abnormalities in the processing of emotional faces as a key endophenotype for depression.
-In parallel, we investigated emotional bias in dizygotic twins at heritable risk of depression and have a manuscript describing the results under review.

-Neuromapping of Endophenotypes for Affective disorders: A twin study of neurocognitive, neuroimaging, cellular and epigenetic markers (the NEAD study)
+Neuromapping of Endophenotypes for Affective disorders: A twin study of neurocognitive, neuroimaging, cellular and epigenetic markers (NEAD)

 The Bipolar Illness Onset study – work package 3 (BIO-3)

-(2) Development of novel treatments targeting cognitive dysfunction
+(3) Development of novel biological and psychological treatments targeting cognitive

 Effects of erythropoietin on depressive symptoms and neurocognitive deficits in depression and bipolar disorder (EPO trials)

-There is a need for more effective treatments which aid cognitive function in depression and bipolar disorder.
-Erythropoietin (Epo) is involved in neuroplasticity and is a candidate for treatment of cognitive dysfunction and mood symptoms affective disorders.
-We therefore conducted 2 parallel randomized controlled clinical phase II trials in treatment-resistant (unipolar) depression and bipolar disorder in remission to examine the effects of 8 weeks of weekly EPO vs. saline infusions on mood and cognition in these groups.
+There is a need for more effective treatments that aid cognitive functions in depression and bipolar disorder.
+Erythropoietin (EPO) is involved in neuroplasticity and is a candidate for treatment of cognitive dysfunction and mood symptoms affective disorders.
+We therefore conducted two parallel randomized controlled clinical phase II trials in treatment-resistant (unipolar) depression and bipolar disorder in remission to examine the effects of 8 weeks of weekly EPO vs. saline infusions on mood and cognition in these groups.
 Beneficial (mood-independent) effects of EPO were found on cognitive function across both patient groups.
-There were no clear beneficial effect of EPO on the primary measure of mood in treatment-resistant depression (although EPO improved self-rated depression and quality of life; tertiary outcome measures in the trial).
+In contrast, there was no clear beneficial effect of EPO on the primary measure of mood in treatment-resistant depression (although EPO significantly improved self-rated depression and quality of life; tertiary outcome measures in the trial).
 The findings highlight EPO as a promising candidate treatment to target deficits in neuroplasticity and cognition in affective disorders.

 Prefrontal Target Engagement as a biomarker model for Cognitive improvement - Erythropoietin (PRETEC-EPO)

-Effects of Short-Term Cognitive Remediation on Cognitive Dysfunction in Partially or Fully Remitted Individuals with Bipolar Disorder (the REMEDI study)
+Effects of Short-Term Cognitive Remediation on Cognitive Dysfunction in Partially or Fully Remitted Individuals with Bipolar Disorder (REMEDI)

-Cognitive remediation (CR) is a new psychological treatment which aims to improve cognitive function, compensational skills, coping skills and, consequently, psychosocial function.
-There is substantial evidence forbeneficial effects of CR in patients with schizophrenia.
-This first randomized, controlled trial of CR in bipolar disorder aimed to examine if 12 weeks group-based CR improves cognition in remitted patients with bipolar disoder who experienced moderate to severe cognitive difficulties.
-The trial revealed no beneficial effects on objectively measured cognitive function, suggesting that more a intensive, individualised intervention may be necessary.
+Cognitive remediation (CR) is a psychological intervention that aims to improve cognitive function, compensational skills, coping skills and, consequently, psychosocial function.
+Based on substantial evidence for beneficial effects of CR in patients with schizophrenia, we fonducted the first RCT of CR in bipolar disorder.
+The trial examined whether 12 weeks group-based CR improves cognition in remitted patients with bipolar disorder who experienced moderate to severe cognitive difficulties.
+No significant beneficial effects were observed on objectively measured cognitive function, suggesting that more intensive, individualised interventions may be necessary.

-(3) Exploring neurocognitive and neuroimaging mechanisms of established and novel treatments
+(4) Exploring neurocognitive and neuroimaging mechanisms of established and

 The neural correlates of EPO-associated improvement of cognition

 As part of the EPO studies, we conducted prospective neuroimaging assessments at baseline and after treatment completion to explore the neuronal correlates of any beneficial effects of EPO on cognition and mood.
-This revealed that the memory improvement in EPO-treated pateints was accompanied by structural increase in the left hippocampus and functional changes in neuronal activity in the dorsal prefrontal cortex and funtionally related regions.
-The EPO-associated improvement in executive function was also accompanied by increase in task-relevant activity in the dorsal prefrontal cortex.
-Together, these findings point to modulation of task-related prefrontal cortex activity as a key neurobiological target for treatments targeting cognition.
-I am therefore planning to investigate this in additional studies using other treatments to target cognition.
+This revealed that the memory improvement in EPO-treated patients was accompanied by structural increase in the left hippocampus and functional changes in neuronal activity in the dorsal prefrontal cortex and functionally related regions.
+The EPO-associated improvement in executive func tion was also accompanied by increase in task-relevant activity in the dorsal prefrontal cortex.
+Together, these findings point to modulation of task-related prefrontal cortex activity as a key neurobiological target for pro-cognitive treatments.
+Based on these findings, we are in the process of investigating whether modulation of prefrontal cortex activity provides a human-based biomarker model for pro-cognitive effects in additional studies using other treatments to target cognition, including ABCR.

-Effects of electroconvulsive therapy on neurocogntive and neuroimaging measures of brain function
+Effects of electroconvulsive therapy on neurocognitive and neuronal measures of brain function